-Stage 2
+Stage Two

-- The Customer Liaison Team will acknowledge the complaint within three working days.
-The timescales for your complaint will remain the same as the stage one timescales. - The complaint will be passed to a Head of Service for review and response within ten or fifteen working days from the date of the complaint. - If the complaint is going to take longer than ten or fifteen working days, the complainant will be notified by the Customer Liaison Team of the reasons why and given an expected response time.
+- The Customer Liaison Team will acknowledge the complaint within three working days. - The details of your Stage two complaint will be reviewed on receipt by the Customer Liaison Team.
+If the complaint requires specialist knowledge due to legislation, then the complaint will be passed to the relevant Head of Service.
+If no specialist knowledge of the area is required, then the complaint can be responded to by an independent Head of Service.
+They will review your complaint and stage one response and provide you with their full stage two response within twenty working days from the date the request. - If the complaint is going to take longer than twenty working days, you will be notified by the Customer Liaison Team and provided with the new expected response time and the reason for the delay.

-If a complainant remains dissatisfied with the way that we have dealt with the complaint after the complaint has completed the two stages of the process, the complainant can refer the matter to the Local Government Ombudsman.
+If you remain dissatisfied with the way that we have dealt with the complaint after the complaint has completed the two stages of the process, you can refer the matter to the Local Government and Social Care Ombudsman.

-The Ombudsman's contact details will be included in the stage two response letter or email.
+The Local Government and Social Care Ombudsman's contact details will be included in the stage two response letter or email.

-The Local Government Ombudsman is an independent body who investigates complaints about Councils.
-However the ombudsman will usually only accept complaints that have completed the Council's complaint process.
+The Local Government and Social Care Ombudsman is an independent body who investigates complaints about Councils.
+However, the ombudsman will usually only accept complaints that have completed the Council's complaint process.